SichangHe/resume/resume.md

 [sichang.he@dukekunshan.edu.cn](sichang.he@dukekunshan.edu.cn)

-Steven is a junior at Duke Kunshan University (DKU) majoring in Data Science.
+Steven is a junior at Duke Kunshan University (DKU).
+He is interested in Computer Science, especially Systems.
+His major is Data Science, and his pseudo-majors are Applied Mathematics Math track and Computer Science track, since DKU does not offer Computer Science nor double major.
+Steven has been involved in several researches and open source projects related to Computer Science.
-He is calm, straightforward, helpful, open-minded, curious, and hardworking.
+He is calm, straightforward, helpful, open-minded, curious, independent, and hardworking.
-Steven was very interested in Physics and Biology before he joined DKU.
-He is now more interested in Computer Science, especially systems.
+He prioritizes learning more new knowledge and getting things done quickly.
+Besides this,
+Steven had broad interests in Physics, Biology, History, and Psychology.

 ## Events